eightsmile/cfa/Alternatives.md

 **Valuation Creation**: Rather than ownership and control being separate, as in most publicly quoted companies, **private equity concentrates ownership and control.** Key points:

 - (1) the ability to **re-engineer** the private firm to generate superior returns,

 - (2) financial leverage and the ability to **access credit markets on favourable terms**, and

 - (3) a better alignment of interests between private equity firm owners and the managers of the firms they control.

-- Private equity funds increase value by taking on high levels of debt on favourable terms.
+- Private equity funds **increase value by taking on high levels of debt on favourable terms**.
 They are able to **offset their borrowing costs by superior reorganisation and re-engineering capabilities**.

+    可以以低成本leverage，通过re-engineer 带来的return，对冲 leverage的成本

 #### Multiples